8 Things I Wish I Knew Before Going To Japan

 1. English is Sparse

-Given I’ve travelled places where the English is excellent (i.e., Europe, Israel, and other English speaking-countries like Australia and New Zealand), I truly expected the Japanese to have the same fluency in English.
+Given I’ve traveled places where the English is excellent (i.e., Europe, Israel, and other English speaking-countries like Australia and New Zealand), I truly expected the Japanese to have the same fluency in English – but the truth is, finding someone in Japan who speaks English will be a challenge.

 I had to play charades in ramen restaurants to get them to bring me vegetarian ramen, and the staff in the metro/subway stations had to use google translate to converse with me.